civo/status/content/issues/2022-02-15-services-unavailable-lon1.md

 section: issue

 ---
-08:05:59  GMT

-Issue resolved.

----

-07:05:59  GMT
+15:03 GMT

-We are noticing stoppages across a subset of virtual machines running in the LON1 region.
+We are unfortunately seeing new stoppages across a subset of virtual machines running in the LON1 region.
 We are working to restore these now.
 The vast majority of LON1 workloads remain unaffected (and other regions are unaffected).